Talent Development Manager Jobs in USA with Visa Sponsorship

 Can a Talent Development Manager role qualify for H-1B sponsorship?

 Yes, but the role must meet the specialty occupation standard, meaning a bachelor's degree in a specific field is the normal minimum requirement for the position.
 Talent Development Manager roles tied to instructional design, organizational psychology, or HR strategy typically qualify.
-Generalist people-management roles with no specific degree requirement are harder to approve under H-1B.
+Generalist people-management roles with no specific degree requirement are harder to approve under H-1B visa.

 What degree do I need to get H-1B sponsorship as a Talent Development Manager?